Venezuela investigates sports stars in big currency scam

 A decade of currency controls has led to a shortage of dollars at the official rate of 6.3 bolivars, and huge profits for those who can access greenbacks and then resell them on the black market for about seven times that price.

-Travellers can exchange up to $3,000 (1,857 pounds) a year by applying to the state currency board Cadivi at the 6.3 rate, and members of national sports teams representing the country abroad have been allowed to claim more.
+Travelers can exchange up to $3,000 a year by applying to the state currency board Cadivi at the 6.3 rate, and members of national sports teams representing the country abroad have been allowed to claim more.

 Some are now accused of making dozens of fraudulent requests for dollars, and then offloading a portion on the black market.